Updated: Oct 3

 Enhanced energy levels

-Advancements of strength PBs
+Advancements in strength PBs

 Body strength ‘shot through the roof’